davidar/peruse/test/bbc-1.md

 “One of my strengths is I have a pretty even temperament.
 I don’t get too high when it’s high and I don’t get too low when it’s low,” he said.

-![Customer looks at Obama shirts at a stall in Nairobi's Kibera slums, 23 July 2015] Kenya is getting ready to welcome the US president
+![Customer looks at Obama shirts at a stall in Nairobi’s Kibera slums, 23 July 2015]

+Kenya is getting ready to welcome the US president

 ## Kenya trip

 Mr Obama was speaking to the BBC at the White House before departing for Kenya.